 Suffering a personal injury can be a life-changing event.
 It's a very difficult time for those involved, especially when the injury is caused by someone else's fault.
 The last thing individuals want to deal with is the financial problems caused by the injury and talking with an insurance company.
 This is where we can help.

-We have been handling personal injury claims throughout the country since 1955, and have earned a reputation as one of the most successful law firms in the nation, winning more than $4 billion dollars in jury verdicts and settlements.
+Our personal injury attorneys have been handling claims throughout America since 1955, and have earned a reputation as one of the most successful personal injury law firms in the nation, winning more than $4 billion dollars in jury verdicts and settlements.

-While we handle personal claims nationwide, our law office is located in downtown Pensacola, and our forty attorneys live in the community.
-We have handled more personal injury claims in Northwest Florida for injured persons than any other law firm.
+While we handle personal injury claims nationwide, our law office is located in downtown Pensacola, and our forty lawyers live in the community.
+We have handled more personal injury claims in Northwest Florida than any other law firm.

 Our accomplishments in personal injury law have been featured on CNN, Fox, ABC, CBS & NBC.
 Our lawyers have appeared in The Wall Street Journal; The New York Times; Forbes magazine; Time magazine; National Law Journal; and US magazine.

-Types of Cases Our Personal Injury Lawyers Handle
+Types of Cases Our Personal Injury Attorneys Handle

 What is a Personal Injury Lawsuit